Latex Mattresses

 Relyon Bridgwater Dunlopillo Latex Mattress

-The Bridgwater Dunlopillo Latex mattress by Relyon combines supportive pocket springs with sumptuous wool and latex layers.
+The Bridgwater Dunlopillo Latex mattress combines supportive pocket springs with sumptuous wool and latex.

 It's great for people prone to allergies, though those with latex allergies should avoid it.